Skip to main content

 Any workspaceAny Notion user, in any workspace.Yes

-Selected workspaces onlyOnly the workspaces you approve at creation time.No
+Selected workspaces onlyOnly the workspaces you select at creation time.No

 Installation scope is set once, at creation time, and can’t be changed afterward.
-If you pick Selected workspaces only and later want to list on the Marketplace, you’ll need to create a new connection.
+If you pick Selected workspaces only and later want to list on the Marketplace, create a new connection.

 How users authorize a public connection